-New Film "Women Rising: The Scarsdale Suffragists" Premieres December 16th
+View New Film: "Women Rising: The Scarsdale Suffragists"

-Join us for a screening of our newest film, Women Rising: The Scarsdale Suffragists, in partnership with the Scarsdale Public Library on Monday, December 16th at 6:15 PM and 7:30 PM in the Scott Room of the library.
-This half-hour film tells the little-known story of the courageous women behind the suffrage movement in Scarsdale and how their work shaped the community.
+Women Rising: The Scarsdale Suffragists tells the little-known story of the courageous women behind the suffrage movement in Scarsdale and how their work shaped the community.

 Women Rising features trailblazers like Florence Bethell who lectured, wrote, marched and lobbied for womens’ right to vote - at a village, state and national level.
 In the face of apathetic and sometimes hostile attitudes toward women’s suffrage, the women used creative approaches to educate Scarsdale women on suffrage - from porch parties to suffrage dances.

-Admission to the film is free.
-The event is co-sponsored by the Scarsdale Historical Society and the Scarsdale Public Library.
+A suffrage exhibit is also on display at the Scarsdale Public Library through January.
 The entire collection of our films can be viewed here.

 Now Streaming: "The Village: The History of Downtown Scarsdale"